SignalK/signalk.github.io/installation.md

 -->

 ## [Interfacing to Other Devices](#) <a class="anchor" id="interface"></a>
 Most equipment on boats use NMEA0183, NMEA2000 or proprietary interfaces to communicate with each other.
-A lot of work has been done within the Signal K community to convert these different data formats in to Signal K. One option is to use an [*iKommunicate*](http://ikommunicate.com) to convert NMEA to Signal K, but if you want to use the raw data to access proprietary sentences, PGNs, etc. then the following are recommended;
+A lot of work has been done within the Signal K community to convert these different data formats in to Signal K. One option is to use an <a class="hyper" href="http://ikommunicate.com" target="_blank">iKommunicate Gateway</a> to convert NMEA to Signal K, but if you want to use the raw data to access proprietary sentences, PGNs, etc. then the following are recommended;

-**NMEA0183**  - There are a number of NMEA to USB adaptors around from [*Actisense*](http://www.actisense.com/product/usg-2/), [*Digital Yacht*](http://digitalyacht.co.uk/product/usb-nmea-adaptor/), [*Shipmodule*](http://www.shipmodul.com/en/miniplex-lite.html) which allow bi-directional transfer of the NMEA0183 Serial data (electrically similar to RS422) and convert it in to a USB virtual COM Port when plugged in to the Signal K server.
+**NMEA0183**  - There are a number of NMEA to USB adaptors around from <a class="hyper" href="http://www.actisense.com/product/usg-2/" target="_blank">Actisense</a>,<a class="hyper" href="http://digitalyacht.co.uk/product/usb-nmea-adaptor/" target="_blank">Digital Yacht</a> and <a class="hyper" href="http://www.shipmodul.com/en/miniplex-lite.html" target="_blank">Shipmodule</a>[**](), [**]() which allow bi-directional transfer of the NMEA0183 Serial data (electrically similar to RS422) and convert it in to a USB virtual COM Port when plugged in to the Signal K server.

 In LINUX the virtual COM Port will be seen as a device called `/dev/ttyUSB0` (the number could be different if there are multiple USB-to-serial adapters connected).
 Linux assigns these device names automatically when the device is connected, so it could change.
 If you want to ensure that the device always has the same name, you will need to write a UDEV rule to specify an alias.
 See [*creating UDEV rules*](udev.html) for details.